Paul-Bel/CodeDream/README.md

     npm start
     ```

-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open your browser and navigate to `http://localhost:3000`

-You should see the application running!
-Any changes you make i
+You should see the application running.